hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/helpers/categories.rst

 1. **Dummy Models:**  The code now includes `Category` and `ChildCategory` classes.
 Replace these with your actual models if they are defined elsewhere.
 This is crucial for testing because you need objects to instantiate.

-2. **`pytest.raises` (Removed):** The code now demonstrates how to handle potential errors, but removed the example of `pytest.raises` because it didn't have a suitable error in the original function.
+2. **`pytest.raises` (Removed):** The code now demonStartes how to handle potential errors, but removed the example of `pytest.raises` because it didn't have a suitable error in the original function.
 There's no explicit need for `pytest.raises` in this particular case, as the functions handle input types correctly, converting single values to a list.

 3. **Comprehensive Test Cases:**  The test cases now cover:
    - Valid inputs (various scenarios).